microsoft/pxt-adafruit/docs/lessons/catch-the-egg-game.md

 ## Objectives

-* learn how to create a global variable as a place where you can store data so that you can use it later in your code, accessible across functions and in nested code blocks
+* learn how to create a variable as a place where you can store data so that you can use it later in your code, accessible across functions and in nested code blocks
 * learn how to repeat code in the background forever
 * learn how to turn off a LED light on the LED screen
 * learn how to turn on a LED light on the LED screen